gracelang/language/standard.md

     // The number of elements in self; if size is not known, then action is evaluated and its value returned.

     first -> T
     // The first element of self; raises BoundsError if there is none.
+    // If self is unordered, then first answers an arbitrary element.

     do(action: Block1⟦T,Unknown⟧) -> Done
-    //  Applies action yo each element of self.
+    //  Applies action to each element of self.

     do(action:Block1⟦T, Unknown⟧) separatedBy(sep:Block0⟦Unknown⟧) -> Done
     // applies action to each element of self, and applies sep (to no arguments) in between.

-    map⟦R⟧(unaryFunction:Block1⟦T, R⟧) -> Self
+    map⟦R⟧(unaryFunction:Block1⟦T, R⟧) -> Iterable⟦T⟧
     // returns a new collection whose elements are obtained by applying unaryFunction to
     // each element of self.
 If self is ordered, then the result is ordered.